A compact symmetric radio source born at one-tenth the current age of the Universe: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the National Key R\&D Programme of China (2018YFA0404602,2018YFA0404603) and the Chinese Academy of Sciences (CAS, 114231KYSB20170003).
+The VLBI data processing made use of the compute resource of China SKA Regional Centre prototype under the financial support by the National Key R\&D Programme of China (2018YFA0404602,2018YFA0404603) and the Chinese Academy of Sciences (CAS, 114231KYSB20170003).
+TA thanks the grant support by the Youth Innovation Promotion Association of CAS.
 The VLBA experiment BZ064 is sponsored by Shanghai Astronomical Observatory through the MoU with the NRAO.
 The authors acknowledge the use of Astrogeo Center database maintained by L. Petrov.
 This research has made use of data from the OVRO 40-m monitoring program \citep{2011ApJS..194...29R} which is supported in part by NASA grants NNX08AW31G, NNX11A043G, and NNX14AQ89G and NSF grants AST-0808050 and AST-1109911.
 This work has made use of the NASA Astrophysics Data System Abstract Service, and the NASA/IPAC Extragalactic Database (NED), which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.
 The National Radio Astronomy Observatory are facilities of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc.